dann1/one-deploy/arch_fed.md

 > If you don't provide `zone_name` for slave Front-ends then `frontend1`, `frontend2`, ... names will be assumed.

 > [!IMPORTANT]
-> You **must** replicate the inventory structure above exactly, with the exception for `_X` group names, that can be any names really as they are used to apply common variables to both `frontendX` and `nodeX` groups.
+> You **must** replicate the inventory structure above exactly, with the exception of the `_X` group names.
+For these you can use any name, since they are used to apply common variables to the `frontendX` and `nodeX` groups.

-And finally you can provision your federated environment in a single step as follows:
+Finally, you can provision your federated environment in a single step as follows:

 ```shell
 $ make I=inventory/parallel.yml